Isetta-Team/Isetta-Website-Raw/docs/blogs/week-10.md

 ### Placement `new` for Arrays is Undefined

 When we were implementing the `MemoryManager`, we provided a `NewArr` function to allow us to get a continuous memory chunk from our stack memory or our free list memory.
-The way we do this is by calculating the address of that memory chunk and constructing the array in that specific address by using _[placement](https://en.cppreference.com/w/cpp/language/new#Placement_new) _`new`.
+The way we do this is by calculating the address of that memory chunk and constructing the array in that specific address by using [_placement_](https://en.cppreference.com/w/cpp/language/new#Placement_new) `new`.
 It worked well in most cases, but when we used it to allocate an array of strings, we found something very strange.

 Before we look into the strange things, let's go over the basic properties of a string.
 A naive implementation would require three fields: The pointer to the allocated memory (the characters), the size of the string (how many characters are we storing), and the capacity of the string (how many characters could we store).
 On a 64-bit system, the total size of a string object should be 24 bytes.
 However, MSVC[^3721] does some [optimizations](https://shaharmike.com/cpp/std-string/) which expands the `sizeof(std::string)` to 40 bytes.
-The basic structure is some pointer (maybe pointing to the vtable[^1]), the pointer to the allocated memory, the size and the capacity.
+The basic structure is <span style="color:#bf9000">some pointer (maybe pointing to the vtable[^1])</span>, <span style="color:#38761d">the pointer to the allocated memory</span>, <span style="color:#0b5394">the size</span> and <span style="color:#85200c">the capacity</span>.

 [^3721]: Microsoft Visual C++ (**MSVC**) is an integrated development environment (IDE) for writing and debugging C and C++ programming languages.